aji70/AjidokwuToken/README.md

 they are both the declearation of public strings, strings are a collection of characters, line 8 hold the name of the token and line 9 holds the symbol.

-### line 7

-sets the address that deploys the contract as the owner of the contract

 ### line 12 & 13

 events are used to communicate changes in the state of a block chain, and we decleared to one to alert a user of succcessful transfer and the other approval.